newObjectccc/bup/README.md

 # bup

-_bup is a scaffold for frontend enginer to help you setting your project. progressively and automatically integrate your project._
+_bup is a scaffold for frontend enginer to help you configure your project. progressively and automatically integrate development dependency of your project._

 ## Installation